 Usually, we are concerned with the attention that we give to things, to people, and to our self.
 But there is another concern that arises, the attention that we want to receive from others, when we feel the need to be noticed, to be accepted and admired, to feel important in the minds of others.
 This desire for attention is a deep form of suffering, the activity of the hungry ghost.
 It takes us far from our original self.

 How can we resolve this suffering?
 How do we let go of the attachment of gaining attention for our self?
-We can do it by practicing the first form of attention, giving our attention, changing the desire for gaining attention to putting our attention on the succession of present moments, to orienting our mind away from desires.
+We can do it by practicing the giving of attention.
+That way we can change the desire from gaining attention for ourselves to putting our attention on the succession of present moments, to orienting our mind away from desires.

 But the most important aspect of attention is to pay attention to how we pay attention.
 So the ancient Zen master wrote, “Attention!
 Attention!”

-When we sit in zazen, by paying attention to our breath, we develop the capacity to notice when and how the mind begins to wander, when we have stopped paying attention to the breath.
+When we sit in zazen, we develop the capacity to notice when and how the mind wanders, when we have stopped paying attention to the breath.
 We recognize that the mind is paying attention to its desires rather than to our body’s breathing and as a result has become unruly.
-With attention to attention, we return our attention to our breath, or to any activity, when we notice the mind has wandered.
+With attention to attention, we return to our breath, or to any activity during the day, when we notice the mind has wandered.

-Giving full attention to things and people is like keeping a large pot of soup on the stove for people to help themselves.
-But if the temperature is too hot, people won’t eat, even though the soup is nourishing.
-And if it is too cold, people won’t eat.
+Giving full attention to things and people as they appear is like keeping a large pot of soup on the stove for them to help themselves.
+But if the temperature is too hot, they won’t eat, even though the soup is nourishing.
+And if it is too cold, they won’t eat.
 We need to maintain the right temperature to nourish our life and the lives of others.
 So we pay attention to our temperature: am I too hot, am I too cold?
 With the right temperature everyone will be nourished.

 Zazen can sometimes feel discouraging – sometimes we lose our way.
 But even if we feel discouraged, we should not give up practice.
 This is the key point.
 We continue practice beyond ideas of success or failure, good or bad.
 We simply continue paying attention to things, to people, to ourselves, and especially to our attention.
 This is the best way to govern our lives.